-The Department of English and Philosophy at Arkansas State University opens a call for papers and presentations for the twenty-second annual Delta Symposium April 13 – 16, 2016.
-Individual presentations on topics relevant to the history and culture of the Arkansas and Mississippi Deltas are welcome.
+The Department of English and Philosophy at Arkansas State University opens a call for papers and presentations for the twenty-third annual Delta Symposium April 5-8, 2017.
 The Delta Symposium features scholarship on a wide variety of expressive forms that are resonant with Delta history and culture.
+Individual and panel presentations on topics relevant to the history and culture of the Arkansas and Mississippi Deltas are welcome.

-The Delta Symposium features research in the humanities and social sciences at the conference, but the 2016 event features a number of unique partnerships.
-A-STATE’s College of Media and Communication is contributing to the event by hosting the Delta Film Festival within the symposium.
-Filmmakers and video artists are invited to submit entries for screening during the event.
-Filmmakers who are submitting entries for the Delta Film Festival should contact the film festival coordinator, Dr. Michael Bowman (firstname.lastname@example.org).
-The event will also feature the Saturday afternoon Roots Music Festival with continued support from KASU FM 91.9.
+The Delta Symposium features research in the humanities and social sciences.
+The 2017 event also features a number of unique partnerships.
+A-STATE’s College of Media and Communication is contributing to the event by hosting the Delta Flix Film and Media Festival within the symposium.
+Filmmakers, photographers, and multimedia artists are invited to submit entries for screening at this event.
+Those submitting entries for the Delta Flix Film and Media Festival should contact the festival coordinator, Dr. Michael Bowman (firstname.lastname@example.org).
+The event will conclude on Saturday with the Arkansas Roots Music Festival through continued support from KASU FM 91.9.

 The 2017 event also includes a day of featured papers devoted to scholarship on Bob Dylan.
 These presentations will be showcased during special sessions scheduled for Saturday, April 8.
 Research that connects scholarship to Bob Dylan and the Delta are encouraged, but entries that look at Dylan’s artistry and life history using any relevant approach are welcome.
 For further information, contact the Delta Symposium committee chair or visit the Symposium Web site: http://altweb.astate.edu/blues/.
 The deadline for entries is December 16, 2016.
 Each entry should consist of the following: